Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Lidocaine

 - Lidocaine also inhibits central and cardiac sodiumSodium is a vital electrolyte that plays a key role in regulating water balance, blood pressure, and nerve and muscle activity.
 Unbalanced sodium levels can lead to various health problems in dogs and cats. channels.

-- This leads to excessive inhibition of neuronal excitation conduction and cardiac impulse conduction, resulting in severe neurological and cardiovascular symptoms.
+- This causes excessive inhibition of neuronal excitation conduction and cardiac impulse conduction, leading to severe neurological and cardiovascular symptoms.

 - InitialInitial means beginning or at the start.
-In medicine, it can refer to the first symptoms of a disease or the first phase of a treatment process. phase: Reversible blockade of inhibitory interneurons → excitation excess, e.g., restlessness, muscle tremors, ataxia.
+In medicine, it can refer to the first symptoms of a disease or the first phase of a treatment process. phase: Reversible blockade of inhibitory interneurons → excess excitation, e.g., restlessness, muscle tremors, ataxia.

 - Advanced phase: GeneralizedGeneralized means that a disease or condition affects a large part of the body or multiple organ systems.
 Generalized diseases can show systemic symptoms and may require more comprehensive treatment.
 Na⁺ channel blockade → depressionDepression refers to a state of reduced mood and activity.
 In dogs and cats, it can be triggered by various factors, including illness, trauma, or changes in the environment. of overall neuronal activity → lethargy, seizures, comaA coma is a deep state of unconsciousness where an individual cannot be awakened and does not respond to stimuli.
 In dogs and cats, it can be caused by severe illnesses, poisoning, or neurological problems..